bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

     being able to see details the details you want to test with the naked eye.
 Have as few elements as possible on your plot.

-    Follow this pattern for visual tests:
+    Follow this general pattern for visual tests:

     .. code-block:: TypeScript